kubernetes/minikube/site/content/en/docs/Reference/Commands/node.md

 ### Options

 ```
+      --delete-on-failure   If set, delete the current cluster if start fails and try again.
+Defaults to false.
   -h, --help                help for start
       --name string         The name of the node to start
 ```

 ### Options inherited from parent commands